folio-org/folio-org.github.io/guides/code-analysis.md

 When Sonar reports an issue click on the rule to show the rule ID like squid:S1075.

+Always add:

-Always add a comment with the human readable rule description as the rule ID is not self-explanatory.
+1. A comment with the human readable rule description as the rule ID is not self-explanatory.

-In addition a justification for the suppression might be useful when mentioned in the comment.
+1. A justification for the suppression.

 Don't use `// NOSONAR` and don't use `@SuppressWarnings("all")`, they suppress all current and future rules.
 Sonar continuously adds new rules, including security rules, that should trigger warnings.